Who is Raisin UK?

-Rather than searching the websites of every bank and building society in the UK, startup Raisin UK provides an innovative and simple solution.
-Raisin offers savers access to top savings rates through its own website, with just one sign-up needed.
+Rather than searching the websites of every bank and building society in the UK, startup Raisin UK* provides an innovative and simple solution.
+Raisin UK offers savers access to top savings rates through its own website, with just one sign-up needed.
 It saves users search time as well as the laborious process of completing registration forms.

-Raisin brings five years of experience in the savings market, having already operated and attracted more than 100,000 users to a similar proposition in Germany, that lets savers access top rates from European banks.
-Raisin entered the UK market in March 2018 with the purchase of a similar offering called PBF Solutions, which was founded by Kevin Mountford.
-He brings a strong pedigree in the market, having been the head of banking at comparison website MoneySupermarket.
+Raisin UK brings years of experience in the savings market, having already operated and attracted more than 495,000 users across Europe, which lets savers access top rates from European banks.
+Raisin UK entered the UK market in March 2018 with the purchase of a similar offering called PBF Solutions, which was founded by Kevin Mountford.
+He brings a strong pedigree in the market, having been the head of banking at comparison website MoneySuperMarket.

-Traditionally, when you apply for a savings account you need to complete several webpages to enter your personal details and account information.
+Traditionally, when you apply for a savings account, you need to complete several web pages to enter your personal details and account information.
 This can be frustrating and time-consuming if you want to open several accounts in different places.
-Raisin aims to remove the hassle and make the signing up process more efficient.
+Raisin UK aims to remove the hassle and make the signing-up process more efficient.

 You can set how much you want to deposit and choose from different savings terms ranging from zero to five years.
-Each product displays information on deposit protection, how much you can earn and how the provider is owned and regulated.
+Each product displays information on deposit protection, how much you can earn, and how the provider is owned and regulated.
 Raisin UK does not offer joint accounts.

 What products does Raisin UK offer?

-The rates on offer are designed exclusively for Raisin users and both the Gatehouse and QIB (UK) products are Sharia-compliant for those worried about the ethical standards of their savings provider.
+The rates on offer are designed exclusively for Raisin UK users and QIB (UK) products are Sharia-compliant for those worried about the ethical standards of their savings provider.
 You can also sign up for alerts to inform you when new rates are available.

-Does Raisin offer the best savings rates in UK?
+Does Raisin UK offer the best savings rates in UK?

-Raisin is pretty careful with its wording when it comes to the rates you can get on its marketplace.
+Raisin UK is pretty careful with its wording when it comes to the rates you can get on its marketplace.
 It describes them as competitive, but they are not necessarily the best.
-The highest rate on offer on the Raisin marketplace is currently 2.68% from Gatehouse Bank.
-This is currently a best buy rate, according to MoneySupernarket, although you will need to lock your cash up for five years.
+The highest rate on offer on the Raisin UK marketplace is currently 4.50% from Investec, although you will need to lock your cash up for three years.

 If you're looking to assess Raisin UK's rates, they have a handy calculator on their website.
-All these rates may change regularly, on both Raisin and elsewhere so it is still worth keeping an eye on comparison websites rather than just relying on one source.
+All these rates may change regularly however, on both Raisin UK and elsewhere, so it is still worth keeping an eye on comparison websites rather than just relying on one source.

-Raisin is an appointed representative of Resolution Compliance, which is regulated by the Financial Conduct Authority.
-This means it has to follow rules on separating and protecting client money so it isn’t mixed with its own funds.
+Raisin UK is directly regulated by the Financial Conduct Authority.
+This means it has to follow rules on separating and protecting client money, so it isn’t mixed with its own funds.

-These protections only apply per provider so Raisin will also inform users if their funds are going into deposits with brands that are part of the same banking group as anything above £85,000 would not have as much protection as technically it would fall under just one regulatory licence.
+These protections only apply per provider, so Raisin UK will also inform users if their funds are going into deposits with brands that are part of the same banking group as anything above £85,000 would not have as much protection, as technically it would fall under just one regulatory licence.

 Raisin doesn’t charge any fees for its service.
 It makes money by introducing depositors to its partner banks.
 The amount it receives from the partner banks depends on how much you deposit and the duration of your savings product.

-Raisin makes the process of saving more convenient with a single login to access multiple accounts.
+Raisin UK* makes the process of saving more convenient with a single login to access multiple accounts.
 Managing multiple accounts from one place is helpful in the fast-paced world we live in and will benefit those looking for an efficient way to get more from their money and to access some of the best savings rates in the market.
-But you are restricted to the partners Raisin chooses and there are no tax-free saving options.
-This is the trade-off for the convenience Raisin offers.
+But you are restricted to the partners Raisin UK chooses, and there are no tax-free saving options, so this is the trade-off for the convenience Raisin UK offers.